 |Initial Deposit||6-Month CD||12-Month CD||36-Month CD||60-Month CD|

 How Ridgewood Savings Bank CD Rates Compare to Other Banks’

 Ridgewood Savings Bank has competitive interest rates.
 In particular, rates for terms of less than one year are higher than most other banks.
 However, it is certainly possible to find better rates, especially for long-term CDs.
 You should certainly compare CD rates from at least a few banks.

 An online bank like Ally offers comparable rates on terms of less than one year and rates over a year are slightly higher.
 Longer-term CDs have comparable rates.
 Ally requires no minimum deposit, though.
-You will also earn higher rates by making an initial deposit of at least $5,000.

 Like Ally, Capital One does not require a minimum deposit.
 At the same time, the longest term with Capital One is five years.
 For longer terms, consider opening an account with a broker like Edward Jones.
 Edward Jones has a $1,000 minimum deposit but its rates are significantly higher than Ridgewood Savings Bank's.
 Terms range up to 10 years in length and there are many options to help you save for retirement.

 Should You Get a Ridgewood Savings Bank CD Account?

 The interest rates from Ridgewood Savings Bank are competitive.
 This is especially true for terms that are less than one year long.
 You can find higher rates if you’re looking for a long-term CD, but you can feel confident that you’re getting a good rate when you open an account with Ridgewood Savings Bank.

 The big thing to keep in mind is that Ridgewood Savings Bank is a small, local bank.
 If you want to make any changes to your account, you may need to contact a local branch via writing.
 This may not be a deal breaker for you, but it is something to keep in mind.